Reproducing Medium's image zoom

 }

-.
-Every time we zoom on an image, the variable takes the value of the current document.body.scrollTop
+};The default value of scrollTop is 0.
+Every time we zoom into an image, the variable takes the value of the current document.body.scrollTop.

-Now, we compare the absolute value of the window scroll and the one stored when the user initially zoomed on the image.
+Now, we compare the absolute value of the window scroll and the one stored when the user initially zoomed into the image.

 Finally, we want this scroll offset to be customizable by the user.
 We need to add it to the constructor's options.